8 Best File Manager Apps for Android

 Best File Manager Apps

 Formerly launched in 1993 on Windows 3.1 as Windows Commander, Total Commander is extensively considered one of the best file manager apps on Android.
-It not only allows you to explore files & folders on your device, but you can also copy or move total sub-directories.
-The app supports drag-&-drop, renaming files & folders, directory creation, file deletion, file archiving, & a lot of other features.
+It not only allows you to explore files and folders on your device, but you can also copy or move total subdirectories.
+The app supports drag and drop, renaming files and folders, directory creation, file deletion, file archiving, and many other features.

-It also supports different file-sharing protocols (like FTP, SFTP, WebDAV, LAN, and OBEX) & cloud storage through its native plugins.
-Other vital features are a media player, directory history, the ability to modify the permissions of a file, & much more.
+It also supports additional file-sharing protocols (FTP, SFTP, WebDAV, LAN, and the optional OBEX plugin).
+Other vital features are a media player, directory history, the ability to modify the permissions of a file, and much more.

 6. X-Plore File Manager

 X-Plore File Manager is yet another free file manager app for Android.
 It provides a dual-pane tree view, with any two folders of your choice shown simultaneously.
-That makes it effortless to copy & paste files between two folders or move files swiftly between multiple locations.
+That makes it effortless to copy and paste files between folders or move files swiftly between multiple locations.

 7. File Manager by InShot

 File Manager by InShot is another excellent Android file explorer with desktop-mark features.
-It has a quite clean UI (User Interface) & offers most major file management options.
-You can browse & organize all files on your internal storage, microSD card, & USB OTG.
-Regular file operations like rename, copy & paste, compress/decompress, & multi-select are supported.
+It has a quite clean UI (user interface) and offers most major file management options.
+You can browse and organize all files on your internal storage, microSD card, and USB OTG.
+Regular file operations like rename, copy and paste, compress/decompress, and multi-select are supported.

 8. Root Explorer

-Other prominent features include file-sharing via email, Wi-Fi, Bluetooth, image thumbnails, APK binary, & many more.
-Root Explorer also allows you to change a file’s owner or group, supports MD5 hashing, symbolic link creation, ‘Open With’ ability, shortcut creation, & much more.
+Other prominent features include APK file viewing, Wi-Fi and Bluetooth sharing, image thumbnails, and more.
+Root Explorer also allows you to change a file’s owner or group, supports MD5 hashing, symbolic link creation, the ‘Open With’ ability, shortcut creation, and much more.

 What is a File Manager?

-File Manager is a program that lets you manage & organize files & folders on your device.
-File Explorer (formerly known as Windows Explorer) on PC and Finder on Mac are two of the most famous file managers.
-Using Best File Manager Apps, you can create, rename, copy, move, delete, search, & much more for files and folders.
+File Manager is a program that lets you manage and organize files and folders on your device.
+File Explorer (formerly known as Windows Explorer) on a PC and Finder on a Mac are two of the most famous file managers.
+Using the best file manager apps, you can create, rename, copy, move, delete, search, and do much more for files and folders.

 Leave a Comment